MounikaPokuri30/Spotify_SQL/README.md

 4. Distribution of users in India, USA and all other countries

-5. No. of users who did a purchase one day after installing the app
+5. Users who made a purchase on the next day of installing the app

+6. Total users per day who installed on that day and purchased on next